dklinges9/mcera5/README.md

 Alternatively you can navigate to the vignette manually [here](https://github.com/dklinges9/mcera5/blob/master/vignettes/mcera5_vignette.Rmd) on the GitHub repository.

+## Setup

+ERA5 climate data can be downloaded from the ECMWF climate data store (CDS).
+Note that in July 2024 the CDS migrated to a new platform, and the old platform was deprecated in Sept 2024.
+The following describes how to access the data using R:

+1) Register for an ECMWF account [here](https://accounts.ecmwf.int/auth/realms/ecmwf/login-actions/registration?client_id=cds&tab_id=IA1LKqgLVc0).
+Upon registering you will need to accept all of the Terms and Conditions listed at the bottom of the form.

+2) Then, navigate to the CDS site [here](https://cds-beta.climate.copernicus.eu/) and login using the button in the top right.
+Once logged in, hover your mouse over your name in the top right, and click on the option "Your profile" that appears (this should bring you to [this page](https://cds-beta.climate.copernicus.eu/profile).
+Here you will find your User ID (UID) and Personal Access Token, both which are required for you to remotely download data from the CDS.
+Make a note of these.

+3) Each CDS dataset has its own unique Terms of Use.
+You will need to accept these Terms for ERA5-reanalysis at [this page](https://cds-beta.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=download) (scroll down to "Terms of use" and accept).
+This same set of terms also applies for other Copernicus products, including ERA5-land.

 ## Questions, Concerns, Issues

 Before emailing about a concern, please submit a reproducible example as an issue on this Github repository.
 To do so, navigate to [the main page of this repository](https://github.com/dklinges9/mcera5/) and click on the "Issues" tab, and then "New Issue."
 If you do not have a GitHub account or are otherwise unable to submit an issue, then contact David Klinges at dklinges9@gmail.com.